Is Bipartisanship Really Better?

 The study also found voters had more confidence in Congress as an institution when bipartisan bills were proposed.

-The Washington Post did a study to see if bipartisan legislators were more effective.
+Vanderbilt University's Center for the Study of Democratic Institutions did a study to see if bipartisan legislators were more effective.
 It used the Lugar Center’s Bipartisan Index for each legislator.
 The index measures how often members of the opposite party co-sponsor a lawmaker’s bills and vice versa.

 It found that legislators who had above average bipartisan scores were 11% more effective than those with below-average scores.
 They could push their bills further along the lawmaking process.